yasumat/RobustPhotometricStereo/README.md

 python demo.py
 ```

-To switch the solver, look into `demo.py` and choose any of the following one when calling `RPS.sovle()`
+To switch the solver, look into `demo.py` and choose any of the following one when calling `RPS.solve()`

     RPS.L2_SOLVER    # Conventional least-squares
     RPS.L1_SOLVER    # L1 residual minimization